x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/permissions.md

 The Exchange Online in Microsoft 365 or Office 365 organization is based on Exchange Server and, like on-premises organizations, it also uses Role Based Access Control (RBAC) to control permissions.
 Administrators are granted permissions using management role groups, and end users are granted permissions using management role assignment policies.

-Learn more about permissions in Exchange Online and on-premises Exchange at: [Permissions](https://technet.microsoft.com/library/d8dd605e-0af1-4e18-9ce6-e51d04e161ba.aspx)
+Learn more about permissions in Exchange Online and on-premises Exchange at: [Exchange Server permissions](https://docs.microsoft.com/Exchange/permissions/permissions) and [Feature permissions in Exchange Online](https://docs.microsoft.com/Exchange/permissions-exo/feature-permissions).

 ## Administrator permissions